wisp-forest/docs/docs/lavender/getting-started.md

 ```

 After making these changes, sync them to your game instance and press the reload button to see them in action!
 You'll also have noticed by now that Lavender can handle entries without a category (contrary to what you might be used to from Patchouli).
-This can be quite useful if you have an introductory entry that doesn't really belong anywhere else *or* if your mod is not complex enough to warrant multiple categories.
+This can be quite useful if you have an introductory entry that doesn't really belong anywhere else *or* if your mod is just not complex enough to warrant multiple categories.

 ## Finishing up